gcanti/fp-ts/docs/modules/NonEmptyReadonlyArray.ts.md

 ## sort

-Sort the elements of a `ReadonlyNonEmptyArray` in increasing order, creating a new `ReadonlyNonEmptyArray`.
+Sort the elements of a `NonEmptyReadonlyArray` in increasing order, creating a new `NonEmptyReadonlyArray`.

 **Signature**